Semi-Anchored Multi-Step Gradient Descent Ascent Method for Structured Nonconvex-Nonconcave Composite Minimax Problems: Semi-anchored multi-step gradient descent ascent (SA-MGDA)

-Lemma~\ref{lem:single} and Theorems~\ref{thm:bppm,weakmvi} and~\ref{thm:bppm,str,conv} also apply to the standard proximal point method (with the energy function $h$).
-Such method, however, requires solving a regularized \emph{minimax} problem at each iteration, while the SA-MGDA needs one gradient descent update and a maximization at each iteration.
-Both proximal point methods intrinsically have an implicit regularization (smoothing), and thus have a good convergence guarantee.
+at each iteration, while the SA-MGDA needs one gradient descent update and a \emph{maximization} at each iteration.
+Both proximal point methods intrinsically have an implicit regularization (smoothing), and thus have a good convergence guarantee, while the latter is preferred in terms of the computational complexity.